terralang/terra/api.md

     result = sum 1,2,3 done

 Since `import` statements are evaluated at _parse_ time, the argument must be a string literal.
-The parser will then call `terralib.require` on the string literal to load the language extension file.
+The parser will then call `require` on the string literal to load the language extension file.
 The file specified should _return_ the Lua table describing your language:

     local sumlanguage = { ... } --fill in your table